bjt-user/Linux/makefiles.md

         $(CC) $(CFLAGS) -o executable main.o print_test.o
 ```
 Doesnt seem to work for the linking process though.

+And it doesnt detect changes in header files.\
+So you would need to write a custom rule and include the header files in the prerequisites.\
+But at least you can ommit the recipe.

 #### TODO: makefile for bigger projects